 Susie Dryden Partner

-The Commercial Litigation team at Blake Morgan is named in Chambers UK 2016 as one of 11 national leaders for litigation outside London, and Susie is named as a notable practitioner for firms outside London.
+The Commercial Litigation team at Blake Morgan is named in Chambers UK 2018 as a highly respected litigation team on the South Coast, and Susie is named as a a seasoned practitioner with extensive experience of handling complex litigation.

 Main areas of practice

 Susie is a very experienced commercial litigator who has advised on a broad range of matters over a number of years.
 She has been the lead partner on a number of cases involving significant and complex litigation or arbitration, including commercial contract disputes, procurement disputes, IT disputes, engineering disputes, fraud cases and professional negligence claims.

 Her expertise in undertaking detailed investigations and in asset recovery cases enhances her regulatory work, where she has acted for many years as Intervention Agent for the Solicitors Regulation Authority (SRA) into interventions into solicitors' firms.

 Susie is also an accredited mediator, both acting as mediator and representing parties at mediation.

 - Solicitors Regulation Authority

 - Successfully acting for NHS England in the first case to consider the NHS (Competition, Procurement and Patient Choice) No 2 Regulations 2013.
 The case concerned an application for Judicial Review of a decision by NHS England not to contract with a provider for an interim period pending a national review and procurement of the service in question.
 Damages were also claimed under the Human Rights Act 1998.
 EWHC 3752 (admin)